psg0009/SyntheticData-ML/README.md

 # SyntheticData-ML

-# Privacy-Preserving Medical AI Research

-This repository contains the implementation of the research paper **"Enhancing Privacy and Security in Medical AI: A Comprehensive Study on Synthetic Data and Model Robustness"**.
+This repository contains the implementation of the research paper **"Evaluating the Utility of Synthetic Patient Data in Machine Learning-Based Disease Prediction: A Security, Fairness, and Privacy Perspective"**.
 The project evaluates the use of **synthetic data, differential privacy, federated learning, and adversarial robustness** in healthcare AI models.

 ## Overview
 This repository includes: